dmitryseb/go_education/README.md

-This branch is for homework1
+This 20 tasks are from homework 1